marcoscgdev/Licenser/README_KOTLIN.md

 # Licenser  [![API](https://img.shields.io/badge/API-14%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=14)
 An android library to display the licenses of your application libraries in a easy way.

+_Click [here](https://github.com/marcoscgdev/Licenser/blob/master/README.md) for the Java version of this readme._

 ---

 ## Releases: